IRL-CT/Summer25_Trashbot/README.md

 Try it!
 Make your controller rumble!

-** **Come up with three ways where the rumble feature can benefit WoZ deployment or other applications.
-Describe these in your deliverables.** **

 ## Part D. Map buttons to control
 I have written some code that subscribe to the `/joy` topic and publish a [twist](http://docs.ros.org/en/lunar/api/geometry_msgs/html/msg/Twist.html) message accordingly.
 A twist message consists of two vectors, one represents linear velocity and one represents angular velocity.